by Google

 Well, sometimes it can take a while.
 Creating content while a small person is shouting at you and asking for attention (laughs).
 Fortunately, I have a husband and family who help me in this as well.
 If I need to shoot undisturbed, I have that opportunity thanks to them.
 Well, I maintain the balance by working during the week, plus I take care of the little one, and I try to have a complete day off from work on the weekend.
 And on weekends, when the husband doesn't get up for work, he gets up with the little one.

-5. On her Instagram and YouTube, she publicly talked about the fact that she was going through a psychologically difficult period after giving birth.
+5. On her Instagram and YouTube, she publicly talked about the fact that she was going through a mentally difficult period after giving birth.
 Can you describe to us what was the most difficult for you and what helped you the most?

 6. In some of your stories on Instagram, you responded to very unpleasant messages.
 What is your experience with this?
 Did you feel more support or criticism from people?